Abogida/alx-system_engineering-devops/0x02-shell_redirections/README.md

 echo -- to write in to a file
-"1: \ -- to enter special character